luismfonseca/agile-scala-android/README.md

     $ migrateDatabase

-This feature is currently under development and there are some known limitations: models can't have arrays of a primitive type; models can't have an array of themselves.
+This feature is currently under development and there are some known limitations: new tables are generated but the migration file must be created manually.

 **Scaffolding**